Cool It (TV series): Series 3

 The third series of six, 30-minute episodes were first broadcast between 1 September and 6 October 1988, on Thursdays at 9 pm.
 Along with Cool, this time around the writers consisted of Keith Donnelly, Paul Alexander and Barry Faulkner.

-Highlights included; Impressions of Ventriloquist Dummy's, a parody of the Four Tops called "The Four Bottom's" performing the song "Mooning" and singing the Elvis Presley song "Are You Lonesome Tonight" in Japanese.
+Highlights included impressions of ventriloquists' dummies, a parody of the Four Tops called "The Four Bottom's" performing the song "Mooning" and singing the Elvis Presley song "Are You Lonesome Tonight" in Japanese.

 The opening titles for Series 3 started with Cool relaxing on a chair watching television and then for no apparent reason the Series 2 titles appear on screen.
 Cool uses the remote control to change channels but it appears on screen again, he gets increasingly frustrated and starts pulling faces.
 He then presses a red button at the top of the remote which operates a huge swinging ball that smashes the TV screen.

 Christmas special

 A final Cool It special was aired on Tuesday 18 December 1990.
 Filmed in front of a live audience in Birmingham, it included impersonations of the Gremlins, Terry Wogan interviewing Michael Crawford and a routine about the hazards of the M25 Motorway.

 Cool then made the move to ITV with the shows Cool Head (1991) and the self-titled Phil Cool (1992).